 There is a legend according to which in 1481 Leonardo da Vinci was fascinated by skill lefkarskih lace and lace garments purchased at the main altar of the Duomo in Milan.
 True or not, but the lace cover in this cathedral you can view today, and then, if there is a desire to compare with what they are doing in Lefkara.

-In the village you even today can see in the streets, as the masters weave complicated designs on napkins, tablecloths and bedspreads.
-Do not be surprised if you suddenly for a product you would call a high price.
-In some instances takes months of hard work.
-However, most of the cost of the products Lefkara reasonable.
-Sold famous lace here in the village.
-Many shops offer products of local masters.
-Many of these shops you will find unique things like that can not be bought anywhere else in the world.
-It is necessary to say a few words about the lace Lefkara: classic tablecloth, finished "lefkaritikoy", made only from Irish jacquard and can be beige or white.
-Lace is woven into the fabric to form a complex geometric pattern that looks the same on both sides.
-Residents Lefkara do not make any changes to the design patterns: the secrets of skill passed on from mother to daughter for several centuries.
+In the village you can still see in the streets right now, as craftsmen weave the most complicated ornaments on napkins, tablecloths and bedspreads.
+Do not be surprised if suddenly for a product you will be called a high price.
+On some specimens a month of painstaking work takes place.
+However, in most cases, the cost of Lefkara's products is reasonable.
+Famous laces are sold here in the village.
+A lot of shops will offer products of local craftsmen.
+In many such shops you will find unique things, like which you can not buy anywhere else in the world.
+It is worth saying a few words about the lace Lefkara itself: a classic tablecloth decorated with "lefkaritikoy" is made only from the Irish jacquard and can be beige or white flowers.
+Lace is woven into fabric and forms a complex geometric ornament that looks the same on both sides.
+Residents of Lefkara do not make any changes to the design of the patterns: the secrets of mastery are passed from mother to daughter for several centuries.

 Not so legendary, but no less beautiful handiwork of the male population of Lefkara.
 Especially good filigree technique similar to the silver lace.
 In the early 18 century censer made with CF and other ceremonial accessories, using a special technique of forging.
 Today, this tradition was interrupted.
 But a lot of new techniques of jewelry - and now you can buy Lefkara bracelets, necklaces, earrings, spoons, dishes, trays and animal figurines made of silver.